HTC Evo 4G: Screen and input

-The EVO proved a trendsetter among Android phones.
-Unlike many other smartphones at the time of its release, the EVO has a large 4.3-inches (480x800) TFT LCD capacitive touch screen display with a pixel density of 217 pixels per inch (ppi).
-Larger sizes are commonplace now, but in mid-2010, this was quite innovative.
-The display is designed to be used with a bare finger or multiple fingers at one time for multi-touch sensing.
+The EVO had a 4.3-inches (480x800) TFT LCD capacitive touch screen display with a pixel density of 217 pixels per inch (PPI).
+The display is designed to be used with a finger or multiple fingers at one time for multi-touch sensing.
 Most gloves and styli prevent the necessary electric conductivity needed for use on the capacitive display.

-The EVO has a balanced hardware-software user interface, featuring seven hardware/touch sensitive buttons, four of which are on the front of the device.
-Input and interaction with the device is balanced between the hardware and software user interface and in most situations require users to use hardware/touch sensitive buttons often throughout Android OS.
-Like most Gingerbread era Android devices, the EVO features four main touch-sensitive buttons on the front — Home, Menu, Back, and Search.
-The Home button returns to the Sense Home screen.
+The EVO featured seven hardware / touch sensitive buttons, four of which are on the front of the device.
+Input and interaction with the device required users to use hardware/touch sensitive buttons often throughout Android OS.
+Like most Gingerbread Android devices, the EVO features four main touch-sensitive buttons on the front — Home, Menu, Back and Search.
+The Home button returns to the home screen where applications can be launched.
 The Menu button shows menu options in various applications although it can also be used for other purposes, the Back button is used to return to the prior page or screen displayed, and the Search button mainly allows searching through the phone but can be used for other purposes in various applications.
-Unlike iPhones, the device does not feature a hardware ringer switch.
 The volume adjustment control is located on the right spine.
-A multifunction sleep/wake button is located on the top of the device, which serves as the unit's power and sleep button and also controls phone calls.
-The touchscreen furnishes the remainder of the user interface.
+A multifunction sleep wake button is located on the top of the device, which serves as the unit's power and sleep button and also controls phone calls.

 The device responds to four sensors.
 A proximity sensor deactivates the display and touchscreen when the device is brought near the face during a call.
 This is done to save battery power and to prevent inadvertent inputs via users' faces and ears.
 An ambient light sensor adjusts the display brightness, which in turn saves battery power.
 A 3-axis accelerometer senses the orientation of the phone and changes the screen accordingly, allowing users to easily switch between page orientation modes.
 A geomagnetism sensor provides orientation with respect to Earth's magnetic field.
 The proximity sensor and the accelerometer can also be used to control and/or interact with third party apps, notably games.
 The device also contains a temperature sensor used for monitoring the temperature of the battery.

 The device also features a GPS chip, allowing applications (with user permission) to report device location allowing for location-based services and can also be useful to turn-by-turn navigation apps.